raul-sauco/keystone-registration-3/README.md

 To generate a new component in its own module with routing, for example, a module called hello-world:

-1. ng g module pages/hello-world --routing
+1. `ng g module pages/hello-world --routing`
-2. ng g component pages/payments --module=hello-world
+2. `ng g component pages/payments --module=hello-world`

+To generate a new sub-component that will only be used in one module, for example a section of a page, use:

+`ng g component pages/hello-world/morning --module=hello-world`

 ## Build